 An adventure in the world’s most beautiful city.[i]
-In November 1875 three individuals met for prayer in Long Street, Cape Town.
+In November 1875 three Christian believers met for prayer in Long Street, Cape Town.
 They wanted to start a church.

 After getting some advice they wrote to CH Spurgeon in London, who had begun a Pastor’s training college, and asked if he could send someone to lead the church-planting initiative.
 Spurgeon responded warmly and selected William Hamilton.

 Hamilton was clearly a leader amongst his peers and committed to evangelism.
 It was said of him, a ‘harmony between Calvinistic theology, evangelical activism, and Christian piety was a characteristic feature of Mr Hamilton’s ministry.’

 On the basis of this faith-filled request from just three Christians, Hamilton got organised and set sail from London.

 The first Baptists had arrived in 1820 and had begun congregations in Grahamstown and other places.
 William Hamilton’s arrival represented a possible breakthrough in Cape Town itself.

 Three months at sea After a three-month voyage, he arrived in Cape Town in November 1876 (a full year after Spurgeon received the letter of request).
 It’s difficult to imagine what a three-month journey by ship must have been like.
 Today, as we consider missionary travels in the 19th century, we probably ought to be a little more gracious at the occasional forty-minute delay before our 12 hour flights from Cape Town to Europe.

 Hamilton held a meeting on the 12th November in the Temperance Hall, Long Street which gathered 60 curious people.